StarKRE22/Atomic/Assets/Plugins/Atomic/Elements/Docs/Collections/ReactiveList.md

   Adds a new item to the end of the list.
     - Triggers `OnItemInserted` and `OnStateChanged`.

 - `void Clear()`
   Removes all elements.
     - Triggers `OnItemDeleted` for each element.
     - Triggers `OnStateChanged`.

 - `bool Remove(T item)`
   Removes the first occurrence of the specified item.
     - Triggers `OnItemDeleted` and `OnStateChanged` if found.

 - `void RemoveAt(int index)`
   Removes the item at the specified index.
     - Triggers `OnItemDeleted` and `OnStateChanged`.
     - Throws `IndexOutOfRangeException` if index is invalid.

 - `void Insert(int index, T item)`
   Inserts an item at the specified index.
     - Triggers `OnItemInserted` and `OnStateChanged`.
     - Throws `IndexOutOfRangeException` if index is invalid.

 - `void CopyTo(T[] array, int arrayIndex = 0)`
   Copies elements to an external array starting at `arrayIndex`.

 - `int IndexOf(T item)`
   Returns the index of the first occurrence of the item, or `-1` if not found.

 - `void Dispose()`
   Clears all elements and event subscriptions.

 - `Enumerator GetEnumerator()`
   Returns a lightweight struct-based enumerator for iteration.

+- `void Populate(IEnumerable<T> newItems)`
+  Updates the contents of the list with the values from `newItems`.
+  - Existing elements that differ from the new values are updated, triggering `OnItemChanged`.
+  - If there are more new elements than the current list, the additional elements are added, triggering `OnItemInserted`.
+  - If there are fewer new elements than the current list, the excess elements are removed, triggering `OnItemDeleted`.
+  - Throws `ArgumentNullException` if `newItems` is `null`.
+  - `OnStateChanged` is fired once at the end.

 ---